Callum-A/cosmwasm-zero-to-hero/02 - Environment Setup/README.md

 cargo generate --git https://github.com/CosmWasm/cw-template.git --branch <BRANCH_NAME> --name <PROJECT_NAME>
 ```

-For compatibility I am going to use an older version using the branch flag.
+For compatibility, I am going to use an older version using the branch flag.
 This means if you are following along (you should be) we will be using the same package versions.

 The version I will be using is `1.0-minimal`.
 This version has minimal boilerplate so we won't have to delete much, although it isn't the latest version.
 So run the command: